Bayesian Continual Learning via Spiking Neural Networks: Methods

 where $\eta > 0$ is a learning rate, and $\set{B} \subseteq \mathcal{D}$ is a mini-batch of examples $(\bmx, \bmy)$ from the training dataset.
 Note that the sequential implementation of the update \eqref{eq:sg-sgd} over time $t$ requires running a number of copies of the SNN model equal to the size of the mini-batch $\set{B}$.
 In fact, each input $\bmx$, with $(\bmx, \bmy) \in \set{B}$, generally causes the spiking neurons to follow distinct trajectories in the space of the membrane potentials.
 Henceforth, when referring to online learning rules, we will implicitly assume that parallel executions of the SNN are possible when the mini-batch size is larger than $1$.

 The weight update in the direction of the negative gradients in \eqref{eq:sg-sgd} implements a standard {\em three-factor} rule.
+Three-factor rules generalize two-factor Hebbian updates such as STDP \cite{gerstner18neohebbian}, and can be implemented on hardware with similar complexity \cite{zenke2018superspike, kaiser2020decolle, stewart21onchip}.
 In fact, the partial derivative \eqref{eq:loss-der} can be written as

 where we distinguish three terms.
 The first is the per-neuron error signal $e_{i,t}$, which can be in principle computed via backpropagation through time \cite{huh18bptt}.
 In practice, this term is approximated, e.g. via local signals \cite{bellec20eprop}, or via random projections \cite{kaiser2020decolle}.
+The latter technique has previously been likened to the biological mechanisms behind short-term memory \cite{zou22spikehd}.
 We will discuss a specific implementation in Sec.~\ref{sec:impl}.
 The second contribution is given by the local post-synaptic term $\sigma'(u_{i,t}-\vartheta)$, which measures the current sensitivity to changes in the membrane potential of the neuron $i$.
 Finally, the last term is the local pre-synaptic trace $\alpha_t \ast s_{j,t}$ that depends on the activity of the neuron $j$.

-\subsection{Straight-Through Estimator}
+\subsubsection{Straight-Through Estimator}

 As mentioned in Sec.~\ref{sec:erm}, optimization over binary weights can be carried out using STE \cite{bengio2013ste, jang21bisnn}, which maintains latent, real-valued weights to compute gradients during training.
 Binary weights, obtained via quantization of the real-valued latent weights, are used as the next iterate.
 To elaborate, in addition to the binary weight vector $\bmw \in \{+1,-1\}^{|\bmw|}$, we define the real-valued weight vector $\bmw^\text{r} \in \mathbb{R}^{|\bmw| \times 1}$.
 We use $|\bmw|$ to denote the size of vector $\bmw$.
 With STE, gradients are estimated by differentiating over the real-valued latent weights $\bmw^\text{r}$, instead of discrete binary weights $\bmw$, to compute the gradient $\nabla_{\bmw^{\text{r}}}\set{L}_{\bm{x}^t, \bm{y}_t}(\bmw^{\text{r}})|_{\bmw^{\text{r}} = \bmw}$.
 The technique can be naturally combined with the SG method, detailed in Sec.~\ref{sec:sg}, to obtain the gradients with respect to the real-valued latent weights.